 Maleny Accommodation on a Lake

 When you drive across the causeway onto the property at McCarthy Lake House you can easily be forgiven for thinking you have arrived on an island.
 Surrounded by lakes the 3.5 hectare property has platypus, turtles, abundant wild bird life, domestic geese and hens and trees and gardens.

 The birds and wildlife are a great source of joy for me.

-The property has a gaggle of geese, migratory magpie geese that spend months here, trees full of lorikeets, turles that love to sun themselves on the rocks as well water hen and wood ducks.
+The property has a gaggle of geese, migratory magpie geese that spend months here, trees full of lorikeets, turtles that love to sun themselves on the rocks as well water hen and wood ducks.